nhooyr/grimhilde/README.md

 # grimhilde

-Mirror, mirror, on the wall, who’s the fairest git remote of them all?
+Mirror, mirror, on the wall, who’s the fairest go import path of them all?